mjtomei/inflation/inflation_analysis.md

 **Conditions enabling Argentine manipulation** included: a political culture of confrontation between government and statistical agencies; weak institutional independence for INDEC; concentrated executive power under the Kirchner administration; and a broader pattern of institutional decay across government.
 The dismissal of Graciela Bevacqua was possible because Argentine norms permitted such direct intervention.

-**U.S. institutional differences** are substantial.
+**U.S. institutional differences** are real.
 The BLS has a longer tradition of professional independence.
 Academic scrutiny of U.S. statistics is more active.
-Financial markets would detect manipulation quickly—bond traders, the Federal Reserve, and inflation-linked securities create powerful constituencies for accuracy.
+Financial markets would detect manipulation quickly: bond traders, the Federal Reserve, and inflation-linked securities create powerful constituencies for accuracy.
 U.S. political culture, for all its dysfunction, has not normalized direct executive interference with statistical agencies in the Argentine manner.

 **This paper does not claim** that the U.S. is currently engaged in Argentine-style manipulation.
-We claim only that: (1) methodology changes have cumulatively lowered measured inflation; (2) this is documented in the BLS's own research series; (3) the *possibility* of bias—whether deliberate or emergent—warrants independent verification.
+We claim only that: (1) methodology changes have cumulatively lowered measured inflation; (2) this is documented in the BLS's own research series; (3) the *possibility* of bias, whether deliberate or emergent, warrants independent verification.
 The Argentina case is offered as an existence proof that manipulation *can* occur and that independent measurement *can* detect it, not as evidence that manipulation *is* occurring in the United States.
 Readers who infer more than this misread the argument.

 ---